 Eligible Uses

-Planning for disaster response and recovery, promoting tree canopy, mitigating wildfire, conducting spatial analyses, expanding data availability, increasing green space access to economically disadvantaged communities, providing access to food, information, education, and training, and tree plantings.
+Planning for disaster response and recovery, promoting tree canopy, mitigating wildfire, conducting spatial analyses, expanding data availability, increasing equitable green space access to economically disadvantaged communities, and providing access to food, information, education, training, and tree plantings while bolstering resilience to extreme heat, storm-induced flooding, and other climate impacts.

 Eligible Recipients

-Local governments, U.S. territories, tribal governments, and non-profit organizations are all eligible recipients.
+Local governments, US territories, tribal governments, universities, and non-profit organizations are all eligible recipients.

 Approx Annual Funding Amount